Dodgers vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- In their last 10 games with a total, the Dodgers and their opponents are 5-5-0 when it comes to hitting the over.

-- Oddsmakers have not set a spread for any of the Dodgers' last 10 games.
-Los Angeles and its opponent have gone above the over/under for three consecutive games, with the average total set by bookmakers during that stretch being 8.5.
+- Sportsbooks have not set a spread for any of the Dodgers' last 10 games.
+In four consecutive games, Los Angeles and its opponent have gone above the over/under, with the average total set by oddsmakers in that span being 8.4 runs.

 Dodgers Betting Records & Stats

-- The Dodgers have compiled an 11-10 record in games they were favored on the moneyline (winning 52.4% of those games).
+- The Dodgers have won 54.5% of the games this season when they were favored on the moneyline (12-10).

-- Los Angeles has gone 11-10 when it has played as moneyline favorites with odds of -130 or shorter (52.4% winning percentage).
+- Los Angeles has gone 9-8 (winning 52.9% of its games) when playing as moneyline favorites of -145 or shorter.

-- The Dodgers have a 56.5% chance to win this contest based on the moneyline's implied probability.
+- Based on this game's moneyline, the Dodgers have an implied win probability of 59.2%.

-- Los Angeles has played in 23 games with over/under set, and have combined with opponents to go over the total 12 times (12-10-1).
+- Los Angeles has played in 24 games with a set over/under, and have combined with its opponents to go over the total 13 times (13-10-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.